cdt15/lingam/docs/tutorial/lingam.rst

 Denote observed variables by $x_i$ and error variables by $e_i$ ( $i=1, ..., p$ ) and coefficients or connection strengths $b_{ij}$ ( $i,j=1, ..., p$ ).
 Collect them in vectors $x$ and $e$ and a matrix $B$, respectivelly.
+The coefficient matrix $B$ can be permuted to be strictly lower-triangular by a simultaneous row and column permutation.
+The error variables $e_i$ ( $i=1, ..., p$ ) are independent due to the assumption of no hidden common causes.

 Then, mathematically, the model for observed variables $x_i$ ( $i=1, ..., p$ ) is written as
 $x = Bx + e.$